 Types of Green Infrastructure:

-Rain Garden: a planted depression that allows rainwater runoff from impervious urban areas like roofs, driveways, walkways, and compacted lawn areas the opportunity to be absorbed.
+Rain Garden: a planted depression that allows rainwater runoff from impervious urban areas like roofs, driveways, walkways, and compacted lawn areas to be absorbed.
 This reduces rain runoff by allowing storm water to soak into the ground (as opposed to flowing into storm drains and surface waters which causes erosion, water pollution, flooding, and diminished groundwater).
 Rain gardens can cut down on the amount of pollution reaching creeks and streams by up to 30%.
 Native plants are recommended for rain gardens because they generally don’t require fertilizer and are more tolerant of one’s local climate, soil, and water conditions.
-The plants — a selection of wetland edge vegetation, such as wildflowers, sedges, rushes, ferns, shrubs and small trees — take up excess water flowing into the rain garden.
+The plants — a selection of wetland edge vegetation such as wildflowers, sedges, rushes, ferns, shrubs and small trees — take up excess water flowing into the rain garden.
 Water filters through soil layers before entering the groundwater system.
 Root systems enhance infiltration, moisture redistribution, and diverse microbial populations involved in filtration.
-Also, through the process of transpiration, rain garden plants return water vapor into the atmosphere.
+Through the process of transpiration, rain garden plants return water vapor into the atmosphere.

-Bio-retention: The process in which contaminants and sedimentation are removed from storm water runoff.
+Bio-retention: the process by which contaminants and sedimentation are removed from storm water runoff.
 Storm water is collected into the treatment area which consists of a grass buffer strip, sand bed, pooling area, organic layer or mulch layer, planting soil, and plants.
 Runoff passes first over or through a sand bed, which slows the runoff’s velocity, distributes it evenly along the length of the pooling area, which consists of a surface organic layer and/or ground cover and the underlying planting soil.
 The pooling area is graded, its center depressed.
 Water is pooled to a depth of 6 inches and gradually infiltrates the bio-retention area or is evapotranspired.
 The bio-retention area is graded to divert excess runoff away from itself.
 Stored water in the bio-retention area infiltrates over a period of days into the underlying soils.

 Downspout Disconnection: Disconnecting downspouts from the sewer system allows roof water to drain to lawns and gardens.
 It’s a more natural way to manage roof runoff because it allows water to soak into the ground as plants and soils filter pollutants.Downspouts on many homes are connected directly the combined sewer system and roof runoff from those homes contributes to combined sewer overflows (CSOs).
 Disconnecting those downspouts reduces the amount of water entering the system and reduces CSOs.
 Downspouts must be disconnected safely to protect people and property.
+Downspout disconnectors are available for order here.

 Swale: a low tract of land, especially one that is moist or marshy.
 The term can refer to a natural landscape feature or a human-created one.
 Artificial swales are often designed to manage water runoff, filter pollutants, and increase rainwater infiltration.
 Swales are designed to slow and capture runoff by spreading it horizontally across the landscape (along an elevation contour line), facilitating runoff infiltration into the soil.
 This type of swale is created by digging a ditch on contour and piling the dirt on the downhill side of the ditch to create a berm.
 In arid climates, vegetation (existing or planted) along the swale can benefit from the concentration of runoff.